 - Executives from private organizations, business associations, and NGOs

-The Hertie School (Berlin), Sciences Po Paris, and LUISS (Rome), in cooperation with King’s College (London), aim to educate a new generation of policy-makers and public managers by offering a European public policy and management programme called European Capitals.
+The Hertie School (Berlin), Sciences Po Paris, and LUISS (Rome) aim to educate a new generation of policy-makers and public managers by offering a European public policy and management programme called European Capitals.
 This programme is intended for executives and high potentials who aspire to become effective, outward-oriented and visionary leaders.
 It is designed to help them learn from other countries’ policy and management experience and to address the main challenges they are facing.

-Despite their long-standing participation in the EU and the fact that all are parliamentary democracies, France, Germany, Italy and the United Kingdom display strong differences as far as the functioning of government is concerned.
+Despite their long-standing participation in the EU and the fact that all are parliamentary democracies, France, Germany and Italy display strong differences as far as the functioning of government is concerned.
 Participation in EU-level coordination is limited to a thin layer of internationalized civil servants whereas the bulk of government bodies remain immersed in legal, institutional and intellectual contexts that remain deeply national.